 The virt-v2v tool converts virtual machines (VMs), including their disk images and metadata, from foreign hypervisors for use with Red Hat Enterprise Linux with KVM managed by libvirt, Red Hat Virtualization, and Red Hat OpenStack Platform.

-This article provides instructions for converting a Windows virtual machine from a VMware vCenter hypervisor to run on Red Hat Enterprise Linux 7 KVM and Red Hat Enterprise Linux 8 KVM.
+This article provides instructions for converting a Windows VM from a VMware vCenter hypervisor to run on Red Hat Enterprise Linux 7 KVM and Red Hat Enterprise Linux 8 KVM.

 For an overview of the virt-v2v tool, supported conversions, and links to other types of virtual machine conversions, see Converting Virtual Machines from Other Hypervisors to KVM with virt-v2v in RHEL 7 and RHEL 8.

-- Sufficient free space in the guest filesystem according to the following table:
+- Sufficient free space in the VM's file system according to the following table:

 |File system||Minimum free space|

 |Root file system or c:\||20 MB|